BabylonJS/OldDocumentationSite/content/How_To/Create_A_Game/page4.md

 ```
 *this.dashing* and *this.jumpKeyDown* will be used to control the actions based off of conditions being met in characterController.ts.
 ## Jumping
 Here we'll be focusing on [_updateFromGroundDetection](https://github.com/BabylonJS/SummerFestival/blob/a0abccc2efbb7399820efe2e25f53bb5b4a02500/src/characterController.ts#L355).
-We'll be adding to what we coded in [part 1's gravity](/how_to/page3#raycasts).
+We'll be adding and updating what we wrote in [part 1's gravity](/how_to/page3#raycasts).
 ### Input
 ```javascript
 //Jump detection